The-going/evlproject/content/dovetail/pipeline/locking.md

 activities, including from the in-band kernel code.
 At any rate, those sections ought to be quite short, for keeping latency low.

-+ *mutable* spinlocks are used internally by the pipeline core to protect access to IRQ descriptors (`struct irq_desc::lock`), so that we can keep the original locking scheme of the generic IRQ core unmodified for handling out-of-band interrupts.
++ *hybrid* spinlocks are used internally by the pipeline core to protect access to IRQ descriptors (`struct irq_desc::lock`), so that we can keep the original locking scheme of the generic IRQ core unmodified for handling out-of-band interrupts.